foundersandcoders/Node-Shell-Workshop/LESSON2.md

 }
 ```

-If you want to see a detailed break-down on this before proceeding go into my notes on the white-board session under week5 of your [notes](https://github.com/FAC9/notes) repo.
-It's not necessary to go into that much depth to do these exercises, just in case it helps clarify any questions from yesterday.
+If you want to see a detailed break-down on this at any point go into my notes on the white-board session under week5 of your [notes](https://github.com/FAC9/notes) repo.
+It's not necessary to go into that much depth to do these exercises, the syntax you need is provided, just in case it helps clarify any questions from yesterday.

 #### Task